vivqu/vivqu.github.io/_posts/2023-04-02-recite-extension.md

 <hr class="section-divider" />

 I'm proud to announce [Recite](https://chrome.google.com/webstore/detail/recite/jpngepoglfflfacfcjfodbgnmhejlaoa?hl=en&authuser=0), a simple Chrome extension to display your reading highlights.
+It's free to download from the Chrome web store, and does not collect any data or personal information.

-Each time you open a new tab, the extension will fetch a random quote and display it with a minimal and elegant design.
+How it works is each time you open a new tab, the extension will fetch a random quote and display it with a minimal and elegant design.

 <br />
 ![recite-screenshot](/assets/img/posts/recite-extension/screencap.png)